nvdla/doc/doc/hw/v1/ias/unit_description.rst

 ..
 Formula of data cube size in contract mode

-RUBIK engine does contract slice by slice.
-I take one Wx1xC input slice and convert it to a W’xH’xC’ output sub cube.
-Then the next input slice.
+The RUBIK engine does contract slice by slice.
+It takes one Wx1xC input slice and converts it to a W’xH’xC’ output sub cube.
+Then it continues to the next input slice.
-It never sends request across line boundary.
+It never sends a request across a line boundary.

 When doing contract, the input/output start address and line stride shall align to 32 bytes.
 It always tries to send 256 byte requests.
 The